Brian Mork - ka9snf

 Intrepid Creativity (Increa) TM,SM

-KC-135RAviation - Since 1985 aviation has been part of my life, and I've logged over 2,500 hours in over 20 different types of aircraft.
+Aviation - Since 1985 aviation has been part of my life, and I've logged over 2,800 hours in over 20 different types of aircraft.
 I hold ATP (ME), Commercial (glider and SEL), and CFI tickets.

-Experimental Home-built Aircraft Comparison - Since the early '80s, I've been involved with the home-built Experimental class aircraft community, and have watched early individual pioneers grow an industry.
+Experimental Home-built Aircraft Comparison - Since 1982, I've been involved with the home-built Experimental class aircraft community, and have watched early individual pioneers grow an industry.
 I worked with Mustang Aeronautics (Midget Mustang and Mustang II) as a newsletter editor, educator, and test pilot.
-Between work and family commitments, I'm building my own Mustang II ...someday.
+Between work and family commitments, I'd love to building my own Mustang II.
 The RV, Falco, and GP-4 are similar, and I'd be happy to correspond with anyone deciding between them.
 Then there's the amphibian interests that keep surfacing :-) Perhaps a Volmer VJ-22 could be in my future.

 Issue Mustang II RV-7 or RV-9 Falco GP-4 VJ-22